Skip to Main Content

 Writing the literature review

-Comprehensively and critically reviewing the literature allows authors to not only situate their own work but to persuade readers that the work is necessary and worthwhile.
+Comprehensively and critically reviewing the literature allows authors to both situate their own work and persuade readers that the work is necessary and worthwhile.
 This module will focus on structuring the literature review using writing strategies to summarize and synthesize the literature while maintaining or establishing your own voice.

-This session was offered synchronously on Tuesday, May 16.
+This session was offered synchronously online on Wednesday, May 15.
+The recording is available in Brightspace.

-Janice MacDonald Eddington & Kala Hirtle, Dalhousie Writing Centre
+Janice MacDonald Eddington & Kala Hirtle Clarke, Dalhousie Writing Centre

 Writing grants can be a high-stakes and challenging activity.
 Focusing on Tri-Council grants, this module will tackle the difficult balance of writing a document that fits the expected form and provides the correct information, while setting the author(s) apart from other applicants.

-This session was offered synchronously on Thursday, May 18.
+This session was offered synchronously online on Thursday, May 16.
+The recording is available in Brightspace.

 Adam Auch, Dalhousie Writing Centre